Active Transportation Plan

 Hi, Some time ago before the pandemic, we saw concepts for Fremont Blvd Safety Corridor that included detection of bicyclists and pedestrians and automated signs that would flash a warning to drivers when a pedestrian or bicyclist is in or about to enter the intersection.
 We don't have that now.
 In fact, it's a struggle just for the detectors to reliably detect bicyclists queued at a red light.
 The automatic detection and signals I think would help a lot especially at protected intersections.
 That may help reduce instances of having to take evasive action and coming within 1 foot of a car or about a 1/4 of a second from collision with a car that does not yield on a right turn when I'm going through a protected intersection on a bicycle.

-SteveS asked 12 months ago
+SteveS asked about 1 year ago

 Thank you for sharing your input regarding detection of bicyclist and pedestrians.
 Currently the Fremont Blvd.
 Safe and Smart Corridor project has installed video detection systems along the 33 project locations from Fremont Boulevard and Enea Court to Fremont Boulevard and Industrial Boulevard at all approaches of the intersections.
 The intersections also have a bike indicator light that turns on when there is a bicyclist at the designated detection zone.
 Please sign up on the ATP mailing list at bit.ly/ATP-mailing-list to stay up to date for more opportunities to provide your input throughout the ATP development.